Skip to main content

 The HOS Complaint Handling Code promotes a positive complaints culture across the social housing sector ensuring that complaints are dealt with fairly in accordance with the requirements of the Code.

-A copy of these documents will be provided to the HOS by 30 June 2024 to show compliancy with the HOS Code requirements.
+A copy of the above documents are provided to the HOS to show compliancy with the HOS Code requirements.

 We follow the Housing Ombudsman’s definition of a complaints as ‘an expression of dissatisfaction, however made, about the standard of service actions or lack of action by the organisation, its own staff, or those acting on its behalf, affecting an individual resident or group of residents’.